-As a quick primer, an inbound marketing strategy relies on specific tactics to attract customers – essentially letting prospects come to you when they are shopping for something you offer.
+As a quick primer, an inbound marketing strategy relies on specific tactics to attract customers.
+The idea is to ensure prospects come to you when they are shopping for something you offer.
 Classic inbound tactics consist of SEO, content marketing, paid search, email marketing, and social marketing.

-In comparison, outbound marketing usually entails cold-calling and other lead prospecting tactics, where you are the one approaching potential customers identified by your research, and not the other way around.
+In comparison, outbound marketing usually entails cold-calling and other lead prospecting tactics.
+You are the one approaching potential customers identified by your research, and not the other way around.

-The top of the inbound marketing funnel is all about getting your brand out there and making sure potential customers know you exist.
+The top of the inbound marketing funnel is all about getting your brand out there.
+You need to make sure potential customers know you exist.
 Event sponsorship, brand partnerships, charitable work, and content marketing are all relevant here.

-As that video exemplifies, top of funnel content works well when it’s engaging and share-worthy, whether or not the reason it’s being shared has anything to do with the brand.
+As that video exemplifies, top of funnel content works well when it’s engaging and share-worthy.
+It has to really stand out from the crowd.
 People share content for really specific reasons, and working one (or more) of those factors into your video will help ensure its success.

 Once someone is aware of your brand, you’ll want to make sure you stay top of mind for when they might be shopping for a product or service you offer.
-This stage is all about showing up in targeted search results for terms relevant to your product or brand, and delivering value-laden content for those who click through on those terms.
+This stage is all about showing up in targeted search results for terms relevant to your product or brand.
+The idea is to deliver value-laden content for those who click through on those terms.

 Video can help you rank for specific search terms when it’s setup on the page correctly.
-It helps because it gets visitors to stick around on the page longer, and adds rich metadata to the page, both of which send strong signals back to search engines that the page contains relevant content for a given search term.
+It helps because it gets visitors to stick around on the page longer, and adds rich metadata to the page.
+Both of these factors send strong signals back to search engines that the page contains relevant content for a given search term.

 For this type of content, the goal is to provide value to your customers that is a lot more industry or company-specific.
 The best option here is material that really speaks to your target customer personas.
 It’s more than ok to go really niche here – that will attract the most targeted leads.